President & CEO

 Margaret Regan is the President and CEO of The FutureWork Institute, a global consulting firm that translates future trends to transform organizations.
-Operating on four continents, North America, Europe, Asia and Latin America, The FutureWork Institute is a certified women-owned business (WBE) that serves as an incubator of innovation and change in addressing current and future workplace issues: Diversity and Inclusion, work/life, the future of organizations and their employees.
-Its focus is on helping clients achieve a MindShift, a HeartShift and a SkillShift in creating a more inclusive and flexible work environment.
+Operating on four continents, North America, Europe, Asia and Latin America, The FutureWork Institute is a certified women-owned business (WBE) that serves as an incubator of innovation and change in addressing current and future workplace and marketplace issues.
+Its focus is on helping clients achieve a MindShift, a HeartShift and a SkillShift in creating a more inclusive, future-focused culture and environment.

-In her global work, she has studied human resource practices in Japan, keynoted future-focused conferences in Europe, Asia and North America, worked in Paris on French-American mergers and global diversity summits, educated executive teams on cross-cultural differences, conducted women’s studies in Germany, France, the United Kingdom and the United States.
-She has led projects that conducted employee research and focus groups in Hong Kong, Bangalore, Beijing, Tokyo, Mexico, Chile, Frankfurt, London, Amsterdam, Paris and other major cities.
+As a global diversity and inclusion consultant, Margaret has led executive teams in Japan, keynoted future-focused conferences in Europe, Asia and North America, worked in Paris on French-American mergers and global summits, educated executive teams on cross-cultural differences, and conducted women’s studies in the US, Europe, Latin America and Asia.
+She has led projects that conducted employee research, focus groups and training in Amsterdam, Hong Kong, Bangalore, Beijing, Tokyo, Kuala Lumpur, Munich, Singapore, Sydney, Mexico City, Frankfurt, London, Paris and other major cities.
 Recently, she announced four global strategic alliances with firms in India, Australia, Europe and South Africa.

 As a change management consultant, Margaret operates at the cutting edge of change, using research and consulting expertise to help clients envision the manager, employee and customer of the future.
-She works with her clients to co-create an inclusive and flexible work environment that will give them a competitive advantage in the war for talent and provide the market insight to target products and services for an increasingly diverse customer base.
+She works with her clients to help them lead change at every level and to give them a competitive advantage in the war for talent and provide the market insight to target products and services for an increasingly diverse and rapidly changing customer base.

-As a member of the World Future Society, Margaret is often asked to bring to her keynote presentations and consulting assignments a perspective on the 21st century and its implications for workforce change management.
-Clients include 3M, Abbott Labs, AMD, American Express, AstraZeneca, AT&T, BASF, Baystate Health, BlueCross BlueShield of Florida, BlueCross Blue Shield of Rhode Island, Boehringer Ingelheim, BP, Burson-Marsteller, Coach, Continuum Health Partners, Danbury Hospital, Deutsche Bank, Dewey & LeBoeuf, DLA Piper, DTCC, Federal Reserve Bank of NY, Federal Reserve Bank of Richmond, Fluor, Goldman Sachs, IBM, Johnson & Johnson, JPMorgan Chase, MD Anderson Hospital, Merrill Lynch, Microsoft, Morgan Stanley, New York Hospital, New York Stock Exchange, NYCMTA, Ogilvy & Mather, PepsiCo, Pfizer, Phillips, Pitney Bowes, Proskauer Rose, Raytheon, Reuters, Schering-Plough, Simmons College, Sodexo, Sony, Susquehanna University, Time Warner, UBS PaineWebber, Union Carbide, Verizon, Weil, Gotshal & Manges and Y&R.
+Her clients include 3M, Abbott Labs, Ahold Delhaize, AMD, American Express, AstraZeneca, AT&T, Baker & McKenzie, BASF, Baystate Health, BlueCross BlueShield of Florida, BlueCross Blue Shield of Rhode Island, Boehringer Ingelheim, BP, Burson-Marsteller, Coach, Continuum Health Partners, Danbury Hospital, Deutsche Bank, DLA Piper, DTCC, Federal Reserve Bank of NY, Federal Reserve Bank of Richmond, Fluor, FMC, Goldman Sachs, IBM, Johnson & Johnson, JPMorgan Chase, JWT, Littler, LSV, Marriott, MD Anderson Hospital, Merrill Lynch, MetLife, Microsoft, Morgan Stanley, New York Hospital, New York Stock Exchange, Northrop Grumman, NYCMTA, Ogilvy & Mather, PepsiCo, Pfizer, Phillips, Pitney Bowes, Proskauer Rose, Raytheon, Reuters, Schering-Plough, Simmons College, Sodexo, Sony, Susquehanna University, Time Warner, UBS PaineWebber, Union Carbide, Verizon, Weil, Gotshal and Y&R.

-Margaret was formerly a Partner and the Global Diversity Practice Leader for Towers Perrin, where she founded the diversity and work/life practices and led those practices, as well as the Global Reinventing HR Practice and the Global Human Capital Management Practice.
-In her earlier career, she was the first woman executive at two organizations: The New York Chamber of Commerce and Industry and Con Edison in New York City.
+Margaret was formerly a Partner and Global Practice Leader for Towers Perrin, where she led the Global Reinventing HR Practice and the Global Human Capital Management Practice.
+She was also the VP of HR at Con Edison in NY and the Executive Vice President of the NY Chamber of Commerce and Industry.

-Margaret established the New York City Private Industry Council to provide training programs for “at risk” youth and the New York Business Group on Health, a coalition of local employers, to address spiraling health care costs.
-Both organizations are now separate and successful not-for-profits.
-Margaret has also been a member of the Governor’s Commission on Child Care, YWCA Academy of Women Achievers, the Commission on the Status of Women and the Workforce 2000 Task Force of the New York City Board of Education, former Chair of the Business Committee for the Special Placement of People With Disabilities and the Board of Education’s Advisory Council on Occupational Education.
+Margaret established the New York Business Group on Health, a coalition of local employers, to address spiraling health care costs.
+She is currently the Chair of the International MultiCultural Institute and has been a member of the Governor’s Commission on Child Care, YWCA Academy of Women Achievers, the Commission on the Status of Women, the Workforce Task Force of the NYC Board of Education, and Chair of the Board of Education’s Advisory Council on Occupational Education.

-She has appeared on NBC-TV’s Today Show, CBS This Morning, NBC Nightly News, and CNN, to comment on emerging workforce trends.
+Margaret has appeared on NBC-TV’s Today Show, CBS This Morning, NBC Nightly News, and CNN, to comment on emerging workforce trends.
 She has been frequently quoted in Fortune, The Wall Street Journal, The Washington Post and the South China Morning Post.
-Currently, she is featured on Close-Up TV as the CEO of “one of the most innovative businesses in the US,” in Diversity Journal as a pioneer of the profession, in CNN/Money Magazine as the expert on future workplace trends and in Business Week for FWI’s creative approach to “my-job my-way”, “my-business our way” and “my perks my-way.”
-Recently, she was awarded the Promise of Diversity Innovation Award by the American Institute for Managing Diversity for these innovative approaches to work and for her ground-breaking work on diversity education in the virtual world.
+She is featured on Close-Up TV as the CEO of “one of the most innovative businesses in the US,” in CNN/Money Magazine as the expert on future workplace trends and in Business Week for FWI’s creative approach to “my-job my-way”, “my-business our way” and “my perks my-way.”
+Recently, she received the Promise of Innovation Award for these approaches to work and for her ground-breaking work on education in the virtual world.